keu/docs/guides/airflow-sql.md

 ## Examples

-With those basic concepts in mind, we'll show a few examples of common SQL use cases.
-For this tutorial you'll use [Snowflake](https://www.snowflake.com/), but note that the concepts shown can be adapted for other databases.
+Now that you've learned about the most commonly used Airflow SQL operators, you'll use the operators in some SQL use cases.
+For this tutorial you'll use [Snowflake](https://www.snowflake.com/), but the concepts shown can be adapted for other databases.
 Some of the environment setup for each example makes use of the [Astro CLI](https://docs.astronomer.io/astro/cli/overview) and Astro project structure, but you can also adapt this setup for use with Apache Airflow.

-### Example 1: Executing a query
+### Example 1: Execute a query

 In this first example, a DAG executes two simple interdependent queries using [SnowflakeOperator](https://registry.astronomer.io/providers/snowflake/modules/snowflakeoperator).